PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 ### Explaining MLOps flow within Azure Machine Learning and Azure DevOps

-The idea behing the diagram shown above will be explained in the following sections.
+The idea behind the diagram shown above will be explained in the following sections.

 #### Train, Validate and Deploy the Model